Mohan2703/Social_Media_Performance_Analysis/README.md

 ## Data Source
-- Dataset: 2024 Social Media Performance Challenge Dataset
+>- **Dataset:** 2024 Social Media Performance Challenge Dataset
-- The data consolidates information from posts published across TikTok, Instagram, LinkedIn, and X.com.
+>- The data consolidates information from posts published across TikTok, Instagram, LinkedIn, and X.com.
-- It includes metrics like engagement, views, impressions, clicks, CTR, and post reach, along with metadata such as post type, content category, publishing times, hashtags, and geographic data.
+>- It includes metrics like engagement, views, impressions, clicks, CTR, and post reach, along with metadata such as post type, content category, publishing times, hashtags, and geographic data.

 ## Data Preprocessing & ETL
 **Raw data was imported as Excel file into Power BI, and the following ETL process was executed in Power Query:**